 My boarding pass.
 Notice that there was no notice of boarding closed 20 minutes before departure even as I saw them bringing the stickers.

-Even more stores and the two other lounges at Bali
+Even more stores and the two out of three lounges at DPS international departure

 I then went upstairs and instead of choosing Premier Lounge, I went to Garuda Indonesia's international business class lounge.